MakC-Ukr/uniswap_swap-forta-bot/README.md

-# Large Tether Transfer Agent
+# Uniswap swaps Forta agent

 ## Description

-This agent detects transactions with large Tether transfers
+This agent detects any swaps made with Uniswap V3.

 ## Supported Chains

-- Ethereum
+- Ethereum Mainnet (chainId: 1)
-- List any other chains this agent can support e.g. BSC

 ## Alerts

 Describe each of the type of alerts fired by this agent

-- FORTA-1
+- UNIS-1
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when a swap occurs on Uniswap V3
   - Severity is always set to "low" (mention any conditions where it could be something else)
   - Type is always set to "info" (mention any conditions where it could be something else)
-  - Mention any other type of metadata fields included with this alert

 ## Test Data